infinum/dotnet-handbook/Aspire/About Aspire.md

 This ensures all your services share the same configuration, middleware, and observability setup.

 ## Aspire Dashboard

-The Aspire Dashboard is your local control center.
+The Aspire Dashboard is a web-based UI that provides a real-time, interactive overview of your entire distributed application, including all running services, dependencies, health, and diagnostics.
+It is automatically launched when you run your Aspire solution locally, making it easy to monitor, debug, and understand your system during development.

 It shows:
 - All running services and their health
 - Logs, traces, and metrics
 - Service dependencies and configuration